dani/patrix/README.md

   * --debug: if present, will be verbose
   * --notice: send a notice instead of a message (more or less the same but the client can display it differently.
 Riot for example will not notify you for notices)
   * --conf: path to a conf file.
 Default conf file is ~/.patrixrc
+  * --file: if action is send-file, specify the path of the file to send
   * --action: what to do.
 Valid actions are
     * send-msg (default): send the text message
+    * send-file: send a binary file. --file must be set
     * get-access-token: just login and print the access token
     * get-room-list: prints the list of public rooms of this server